LilithHafner/InterLanguageSortingComparisons/README.md

 ## Limitations

-This benchmark, while more realisitc than man sorting bencharks, is still a microbenchmark, and as such may contian benchmarking artifacts different than those found in production code.
+This benchmark, while more realisitc than many sorting bencharks, is still a microbenchmark, and as such may contian benchmarking artifacts different than those found in production code.